-So how come almost every time I notice that my timer frequency has been raised it’s been done by a Microsoft program, that is not doing anything to justify requesting a high-frequency timer?
+So how come almost every time I notice that my timer frequency has been raised it’s been done by a Microsoft program (or Chrome), that is not doing anything to justify requesting a high-frequency timer?

 This article was updated July 13, 2013, based on feedback from readers.
 See the bottom for the new material.